How To Fix Peeling Paint On A Ceiling In 4 Steps

 - Prime the area with an oil-based primer.
 Let dry.

-- Paint with a gloss or semi-gloss finish.
+- Paint with a flat acrylic paint.

 Sanding allows your patching compound, primer, and paint to bond more tightly.
 This reduces the chances of it peeling again.